lab1092/blender-manual_ja/manual/lighting/lamps/lighting_rigs.rst

   Shadow-only lights can throw off the look of the scene as well.
   Overly textured lights can make your scene have random weird colors.
-  Don't go too far off a slight tinge of blue or yellow or shades of white, or your material may show blue in the :guilabel:`Material` context but render green, and you will be very confused.
+  Don't go too far off a slight tinge of blue or yellow or shades of white, or your material may show blue in the *Material* context but render green, and you will be very confused.
 - Look at your environment settings
-  :guilabel:`World` context: :guilabel:`Horizon`, :guilabel:`Zenith`, and :guilabel:`Environment Lighting`.
+  *World* context: *Horizon*, *Zenith*, and *Environment Lighting*.